k-oconnor/austin-crime/README.md

 There appears to be no readily obvious trend.However, we will run some models to see if such an assumption can be justified statistically.

+# Methods
+## Summary
+To attempt to predict the outcome of 'clearance_status', we will run a model horse race, and select the model that returns the lowest validated RMSEout.
+To validate each model, we will calculate the RMSEout for a train/test split 10 times, and take the average from the ten samples to provide a more robust estimate for comparison.
+After we select the best model, we will generate ROC curves, and calculate AUC.

 # Models

 ## First Model: Logistic Regression